How to become a business manager

 Business students also might want to look into passing a major field test — a standardized exam that measures critical knowledge.
 The 120-question test assesses ability to analyze business theories, use data tables and apply analytical methods to solve problems that business managers face.

-You also might want to obtain one or more certifications before you begin work as a business manager.
-Some companies hire employees contingent on certification, while others may pay for the certification.
-These certifications help deepen your knowledge of specific business fields, further equipping you to succeed as a business manager.
+There are also one or more certifications that can be obtained before a business manager goes to work.
+Some companies hire employees contingent on certification, while others may pay for the certification after the hiring process.
+These certifications help deepen knowledge of specific business fields, further helping ensure success.

-Here are just a couple of certifications or licensures you may want to consider, depending on your field:
+Here are just a few certifications or licensures to be considered:

 Some states also require that you obtain one or more additional certifications, in addition to any listed above.
 To save time and money, some students choose to pursue business degree options that combine education and operations management certification courses.